-This breakfast quiche is packed with sausage, veggies, and so much flavor!
+This breakfast quiche recipe is packed with sausage, veggies, and so much flavor!
 It’s perfect for a hearty breakfast or brunch!

 Easy Sausage and Veggie Breakfast Quiche